kaarti/README/README.md

 ⭐️ 20+ projects from domains like industry, consumer products, and healthcare

-⭐️ 5,5 years of experience

-⭐️ Background in Cognitive science and Musicology
+⭐️ Background in Cognitive science

 ---